JoshuaHenriques/data-structures-and-algorithms/leetcode/backtracking/78-subsets.md

 All the numbers of nums are unique.
 ```

-## Naive Solution
+## Solution (Decision Tree)

 ### Approach
-For each element that we call our recursive dfs helper function on we make two decisions, a recursive call including the element we're at and excluding the element.
-So we append the element to our current subset list and then we call it with that list and increment the pointer.
-The second decision is to call dfs without the current element
+Using a decision tree approach we create a dfs helper function with the parameters of the index of the current element we're on in the array and the current combination (can be stored outside the helper function).
+Our only base case of the recursive call is when the index is out of bounds.
+We then append the current element to the current combination and for our first decision we do a recursive call with pos incremented and our second decision is where we pop the current element from the current combination and do a recursive call.

 ### Complexity
-$$Time: O(n*2^n)$$
+$$Time: O(2^n)$$

 $$Space: O(n)$$